 How to Remove Hurdles to Writing for Students with ADHD

 Half of all kids with ADHD struggle with writing, which can make every assignment — from straightforward worksheets to full-length essays — feel like torture.
 Boost your child’s skills with these 18 strategies for school and home.

-Studies suggest that more than half of children with ADHD struggle with writing.
+Studies suggest that more than half of children with attention deficit disorder (ADHD or ADD) struggle with writing.
 These students may have an overflow of creative ideas, but often struggle when it comes to getting these ideas onto paper.

 Children with ADHD have a hard time getting started — and following through — on writing assignments because they have difficulty picking essay topics, locating appropriate resources, holding and manipulating information in their memory, organizing and sequencing the material, and getting it down on paper — all before they forget what they wanted to say.